theforeman/foreman_abrt/README.md

 Currently you have to install modified version of smart-proxy from [git repository](https://github.com/mmilata/smart-proxy/tree/chef_request_refactor) (note the `chef_request_refactor` branch).
-Once the [pull request](https://github.com/theforeman/smart-proxy/pull/182), you should be able to use the upstream smart-proxy code.
+Once the [pull request](https://github.com/theforeman/smart-proxy/pull/182) is merged, you should be able to use the upstream smart-proxy code.

 - Clone the git repository on your smart-proxy host and check out the `foreman_abrt_plugin` branch.
 Generate the source archive needed for building